 Have you ever used the website Ripoff Report to write a negative customer review about a company who you felt “ripped you off”?
 Have you ever been threatened with a lawsuit because of your comments?
-Let’s look into a real-life Ripoff Report case and review the basic requirements for winning an online trade libel case.
+Let’s look into a real-life Ripoff Report case and review the basic requirements for winning an online trade defamation lawsuit.

 Numerous defamation lawsuits stem from disgruntled customers posting online reviews of products or businesses that they feel they’ve had a negative experience with.
 Many cases that we’ve worked on with clients have come from the popular consumer review website, Ripoff Report.